SFDO-Community-Sprints/DEI-Framework/README.md

 Our vision is that Salesforce and community leaders create diverse, equitable, and inclusive spaces.
 We create community-based, free, and open source tools to identify and remove barriers and empower people from marginalized groups to show up and participate as their full authentic selves.

-Our [V2MOM (Vision, Values, Methods, Obstacles and Measures)](https://github.com/SFDO-Community-Sprints/DEI-Framework/wiki/DEI-V2MOM) - we are working to update this at the May 2021 sprint
+Our [V2MOM (Vision, Values, Methods, Obstacles and Measures)](https://github.com/SFDO-Community-Sprints/DEI-Framework/wiki/DEI-V2MOM) - this is being updated

 ### Brief History